conda-incubator/conda-spawn/README.md

 `conda spawn` is a replacement subcommand for the `conda activate` and `conda deactivate` workflow

-Instead of writing state to your current shell session, `conda spawn -n ENV-NAME` will start a new shell with your activated environment.
+Instead of writing state to your current shell session, `conda spawn ENV-NAME` will start a new shell with your activated environment.
 To deactivate, exit the process with <kbd>Ctrl</kbd>+<kbd>D</kbd>, or run the command `exit`.

 ## Installation